openai/openai-dotnet/README.md

 dotnet add package OpenAI --prerelease
 ```

 Note that the code examples included below were written using [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0).
-The OpenAI .NET library is compatible with all .NET Standard 2.0 applications but some of the demonstrated usage may depend on newer language features.
+The OpenAI .NET library is compatible with all .NET Standard 2.0 applications but some of code examples in this document may depend on newer language features.

 ## Using the client library